ibm-cloud-docs/CDN/api.md

   The following attributes are part of the Input container and can be provided when creating a domain mapping (attributes are optional unless otherwise noted):
     * `vendorName` - (Required) Provide the name of a valid IBM Cloud CDN provider.
-    * `origin` - (Required) Provide the Origin server address as a string.
+    * `origin` - (Required) Provide the origin server address as a string.
     * `originType` - (Required) Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
     * `domain` - (Required) Provide your hostname as a string.
     * `protocol` - (Required) Supported protocols are `HTTP`, `HTTPS`, or `HTTP_AND_HTTPS`.
     * `certificateType` - (Required) for HTTPS protocol. `SHARED_SAN_CERT` or `WILDCARD_CERT`.
     * `path` - Path from which the cached content is served.
 Default path is `/*`.
     * `httpPort`, `httpsPort`, or both - (Required for Host Server) These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
 See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-port-numbers-are-allowed) for allowed port numbers.
-    * `header` - Specifies host header information that is used by the Origin server.
+    * `header` - Specifies host header information that is used by the origin server.
-    * `respectHeader` - A Boolean value that, if set to `true`, causes TTL settings in the Origin to override CDN TTL settings.
+    * `respectHeader` - A Boolean value that, if set to `true`, causes TTL settings in the origin to override CDN TTL settings.
     * `cname` - Provide an alias to the hostname.
 The CNAME is generated if one is not provided.
     * `bucketName` - (Required for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension` - (optional for Object Storage) File extensions that are allowed to be cached.